-Because of their less complex supply chain and the presence of many source countries, medical devices and pharmaceuticals may benefit from diversified sourcing more than clothes, consumer durables, food, and beverages.
+Because of their less complex supply chain and the presence of many source countries, medical devices and pharmaceuticals may benefit from diversified sourcing more than clothes, consumer electronics, daily hardgoods, tools and accessories.

 Although for most of the businesses, the choice of another sourcing market to China will be based on manufacturing competence and supply chain demands.
 Brazil, Mexico, India, and Vietnam appear to be popular choices.

 For effective sourcing diversification, clients must examine strategic geographic locations, their appetite for risk, and also the level of collaboration needed with new providers.

 As the next year is just around the corner, forward-thinking Chief Procurement Officers and their teams are making purchasing policies for the coming year.
 The following are four significant procurement trends to consider in the purchasing strategy.

 Market volatility might reach an all-time high during the next 12 months, because of rising trade tariffs and barriers, fluctuating commodity prices, and the unpredictability of Brexit.

 Finding solutions to control this risk must be always the top priority of the next year as already complex global supply networks grow increasingly more unpredictable.

 What does this imply in terms of application?
 It requires putting mechanisms in place to follow suppliers, anticipates difficulties, and handle commodity-related volatility, at the very least.